Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Choose your bill breakdown

 How your bill looks depends on what services you get and who you’re getting them from.
-Your bill will look different if you're on the Regulated Rate Option or if you're with our competitive retailer, Encor.
+Your bill will look different if you're on the Regulated Rate Option, if you're with our competitive retailer, Encor, or if you get water services from us in Harmony, Alberta.

 As a retailer and wires company in Alberta, EPCOR buys energy from the competitive wholesale market and delivers it to your home or business.
 EPCOR does not generate electricity.